ag-informatics/ag-informatics-course/README.md

 All parts of the **Project** description and submission instructions are available on Github.
 Each of the three parts will be evaluated based on a high-level rubric to be provided with the project description. -->

-**Late Policy:** You can have three "late days" where you submit work one business day late with no questions asked.
+**Late Policy:** You can have three "late days" where you submit work one weekday late with no questions asked.
 You can use these for quizzes, labs, and projects part 1 & 2.
-After that, you will be penalised 5% per day late. *The moment you have any issues, please contact me, and we can discuss options.*
+After that, you will be penalised 5% per day late. *The moment you have any issues, please contact me, and we can discuss options.
+See attendance policy for details*

 Assessment | Description | Due Dates | Weight
 -----|-----|----- |-----